SS John W. Brown: Ninth voyage, September–November 1945

 John W. Brown began her ninth voyage on 15 September 1945, departing New York.
 Arriving in Baltimore the next day, she departed on 25 September 1945 with a cargo of grain.
-She arrived at Marseilles, France, on 15 October, where she unloaded the grain and embarked 645 U.S. Army personnel, 83 more than her official capacity.
+She arrived at Marseille, France, on 15 October, where she unloaded the grain and embarked 645 U.S. Army personnel, 83 more than her official capacity.
 She then returned to New York, arriving on 14 November 1945.
 She soon had radar installed at the Bethlehem Brooklyn 56th Street shipyard in Brooklyn.

 Tenth voyage, November 1945–January 1946

-The ship's tenth voyage began on November 20, 1945.
+The ship's tenth voyage began on 20 November 1945.
 John W. Brown proceeded up the Hudson River to Albany, New York, where she loaded a cargo of wheat before returning to New York City.
 On 1 December 1945, she departed New York City and steamed to Naples, arriving there on 20 December 1945.
 She departed Naples on 3 January 1946 and proceeded to Marseilles, where she arrived on 6 January and embarked 564 men of the U.S. Army's 100th Infantry Division.
 On 7 January she got underway for New York, arriving there on 26 January 1946 to discharge the troops.
 It was her last voyage as a troopship.
 During her career, John W. Brown had carried nearly 10,000 troops, including the two shiploads of German prisoners-of-war that she transported from North Africa to the United States.